Platane/markdown-toComprehensiveData/README.md

 The data structure is described as flow type in [src/type.js](./src/type.js).

 However I did not take the time to have a nice flow coverage.
-Let's the type are more of a documentation. :[
+Let's say the types are more of a documentation. :[